Buddhist mythology: Kingship and politics

 Buddhist myths continue to have an impact on the political world of Asian Buddhist nations.
 King Bhumipol of Thailand is famous for telling Jātaka stories, which often contain some comment or twist that illustrate current events.
 In his translation of the Mahājanaka Jātaka, for example, the ending was changed so that the bodhisattva no longer renounced the throne, but remained and educated his people in preserving the environment.
-In Sri Lanka, the Mahāvaṁsa, which tells the history of Buddhism on the island, was used to provide a mythic authority for the civil war against the Tamil Tigers.
-This text tells the tale of the revered King Duṭṭhagaminī who expelled the Tamil invaders and felt remorse for killing, a violation of the most fundamental Buddhist precept.
-He was reassured by monk, however, that only killing those who had taken refuge in Buddhism could be considered a moral fault.